linuxkit/linuxkit/docs/packages.md

 linuxkit will build:

-* for arm64 using the context `linuxkit-arm64`, since there is a context with the name `linuxkit-<arch>`, and you did not override that particular architecture using `--builders` or the environment variable `LINUXKIT_BUILDERS`
+* for arm64 using the context `linuxkit-linux-arm64`, since there is a context with the name `linuxkit-<platform>`, and you did not override that particular architecture using `--builders` or the environment variable `LINUXKIT_BUILDERS`
 * for amd64 using the context `my-remote-builder-amd64`, since you specified for that architecture using `--builders`

 The same would happen if you used `LINUXKIT_BUILDERS=linux/arm64=my-remote-builder-amd64` instead of the `--builders` flag.